Gassmann Lectures on High-Altitude Physiology

-People are naturally adapted to live at or close to sea level, where the body’s oxygenation is more optimal than in higher-altitude environments, said Dr. Max Gassmann in a lecture at the Clinical Center’s FAES Education and Conference Suite recently.
+People are naturally adapted to live at or close to sea level, where the body’s oxygenation is more optimal than in higher-altitude environments, said Dr. Max Gassmann in the Clinical Center’s FAES Education and Conference Suite recently.
 But for those who do not, acclimatization is possible.

 “Every single cell in your body is able to sense reduced oxygen supply,” explained Gassmann, chairman of the University of Zurich’s Institute of Veterinary Physiology and the Zurich Center for Integrative Human Physiology in Switzerland.

 Usually, a person can acclimate to higher-altitude conditions, but it can take up to 10 days to do so.
 Ideally, a person should begin his or her ascent to higher altitudes at 2,500 meters.

 Gassmann advised that each day, one should climb 500 meters, descend 200 meters and then go to sleep.
 It’s difficult to slowly acclimate because it takes time and money.
 Additionally, there might not be a good place to pitch a tent on a steep mountainside.

 During the adaptation period, red blood cell production increases.
 In places where oxygenation is reduced, a person’s kidneys will secrete the hormone erythropoietin.
 The hormone travels through the bloodstream to the bone marrow, where it spurs production of red blood cells.
 Gassmann noted that this process requires iron.
 Most iron in the body is found in hemoglobin, a protein that transports oxygen.
 Hemoglobin is contained in a red blood cell.
 The protein binds oxygen in high-oxygen areas, such as the lungs, and releases it in low-oxygen tissues.
 When abundant, iron is stored in the liver.